cleanstart-dev/cleanstart-tools/clnstrt-cli/1.how to quick start/README.md

-### follow these steps to set up the clnstrt-cli tool.
+## Follow these steps to set up the clnstrt-cli tool.

 Contact sales@cleanstart.com